safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 currently evaluating using a subset of Protocol Buffers [^protobuf], Cap’n Proto [^capnproto], or FlatBuffers [^flatbuffers] to meet these purposes.

+### Cycle Detection

+It's possible for someone to receive a portion of Viral Tokens that originally came from them.
+We avoid the most common occurence of this by only distributing Viral Tokens outside of the Activity Periods they were received.

+While this isn't particularly worrying, it would be useful to be able to detect such cycles and negate the additional deposits.
+Unfortunately, there doesn't seem to be an obvious way to do this without leaking information about people's interactions.

+### Managing Amplification

+The minting process enforces the restriction that users cannot pass on more Viral Tokens than they have received.
+While this limits the potential for amplification attacks, it doesn't reflect epidemiological reality where the human body does actively multiply the creation of pathogens.

+We've factored for this by introducing the `MobilityProfile` of individuals as a factor of Viral Tokens, which affects the manner in which the related risk is amplified or dampened.
+This needs detailed modelling so as to be able to find the right values for the related parameters.

 ### Remote Transmission Protection

-Risk can be transmitted remotely, e.g. by mirroring or by transferring risk through the use of virtual ActivityKeys.
-Since ViralTokens cannot being amplified, i.e. attackers can only pass on a portion of their risk and never increase it, such an attack is limited in its ability to cause mass panic.
+Viral Tokens can be transmitted remotely, e.g. by mirroring or by transferring through the use of virtual Activity Keys.
+Since Viral Tokens cannot being amplified, i.e. attackers can only pass on a portion of their risk and never increase it, such an attack is limited in its ability to cause mass panic.